flowtsohg/mdx-m3-viewer/README.md

 let resource = viewer.loadGeneric(path, dataType [, callback]);
 ```

-It is in fact only a small layer above the standard `fetch` function.
-The purpose of loading other files through the viewer is to cache the results and avoid multiple loads, while also allowing the viewer itself to handle events correctly, such as `whenAllLoaded`.

 Where:
 * `path` is an url string.
-* `dataType` is a string with one of these values: `"text"`, `"arrayBuffer"`, `"blob"`, or `"image"`.
+* `dataType` is a string with one of these values: `text`, `arrayBuffer`, `blob`, or `image`.
 * `callback` is a function that will be called with the data once the fetch is complete, and should return the resource's data.

+It is in fact only a small layer above the standard `fetch` function.
+The purpose of loading other files through the viewer is to cache the results and avoid multiple loads, while also allowing the viewer itself to handle events correctly, such as `whenAllLoaded`.

 If a callback is given, `resource.data` will be whatever the callback returns.
 If a promise is returned, the loader waits for it to resolve, and uses whatever it resolved to.